lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_008_enum_and_export/README.md

   case      object ResponseB              extends Response
 ```

-In Scala 3, we can use enumerations to encode the protocol in a more succinct way.
+This way of defining ADTs is perfectly valid in Scala 3, but there's an alternative, namely Scala 3 enumerations to encode the protocol in a more succinct way.

 The example protocol listed above can be encoded in the following fashion:

 ```scala